Route 154 (Saybrook Road): Stretching 9.2 miles north to south along the western bank of the Connecticut

 of local patriotism originally featured 48 stars and golden flagpole and tassels.
 In 1976 in honor of the bicentennial

 the flag was revised to feature the original 13 stars.
-Today, the rock is maintained by Mr. Neff's granddaughter, Pat
+The rock was maintained by members of the Neff Family until the early 21st century.

 Candlewood Hill: Located on the north side of Candlewood Hill Road about a mile from Higganum Center,